NRCan/CanFlood/docs/source/tutorials.rst

 **Hazard Sampler**

 Now you’re ready to sample the GAR15 hazard layers with your new NPRI inventory.
 Unlike the hazard layers used in previous tutorials, the GAR15 hazard layers provide *depth* (rather than WSL) data in *centimeters* (rather than meters) in a coordinate system other than that of our project.
 Further, these hazard layers’ extents are much larger than what is needed by our project; and because they are web-layers, many of the QGIS processing tools will not work.
-Therefore, we’ll need to apply the four ‘Raster Preparation’ tools described in Table 5-2 before proceeding with the ‘Hazard Sampler’.
+Therefore, we’ll need to apply the four ‘Raster Preparation’ tools described in :ref:`Table5-2 <Table5-2>` before proceeding with the ‘Hazard Sampler’.

 Navigate to the ‘Hazard Sampler’ tab, ensure the five GAR2015 layers are listed in the window, and click ‘Sample’.
 You should get an error telling you the layer CRS does not match that of the project.
 To resolve this, click the "Raster Prep' button and configure the Raster Preparation handles as shown and **click ‘Prep’** and then 'OK':